• Menu

 Map showing the locations of each of the group of temples

-To visit the site you walk the dedicated pathways following the order of the Groups.
-The groups are not laid out in alphabetical order, so you start at the group in H, visit the next group B,C, and D before moving onto the next cluster of A, then G and finish at E and F. Sounds confusing, we thought so too.
+To visit the site, you walk the dedicated pathways following the order of the Groups.
+The groups are not laid out alphabetically, so you start at the group in H, visit the next groups, B, C, and D, before moving on to the next cluster of A, then G and finish at E and F. Sounds confusing; we thought so too.

 • H- most recent excavations to the 13th Century ruins

-• A – mostly ruins but had temple A1 which was known as the ‘architectural masterpiece of the Cham’ which is now overgrown
+• A – mostly ruins but had temple A1, which was known as the ‘architectural masterpiece of the Cham’ which is now overgrown

 • G – ruins date to the 12th century